Sangam Age- Ancient Indian History

 In ancient indian Hstory of Sangam age, Sangam literature is written mainly in Tamil language.
-The major worksthe Sangam era include the texts like Tolkappiyam, Etuttauke, Pattappattu, Padinekillakanakku etc. and Shilappadikaram, Manimekhalai and Jeevak Chintamani epics.
+The major works of the Sangam era include the texts like Tolkappiyam, Etuttauke, Pattappattu, Padinekillakanakku etc. epics like Shilappadikaram, Manimekhalai and Jeevak Chintamani.

 Sangam was a confluence or conference of Tamil poets, which was held under the patronage of kings.
-The description of three confluences, is found in the ancient indian history.
+The description of three confluences, found in the ancient Indian history.
 With royal patronage by the Pandyan kings.
-Dravidian literatures are reflected in these literatures.
-According to Tamil legends, three sangams (congregation of Tamil poets).
+Dravidian literature are reflected in these literature.
+According to Tamil legends, three Sangams (congregation of Tamil poets).

 The Sangam Age- Ancient Indian History

 -Padinekillakanakku is an ethnographic treatise with 18 poems and is related to the third Sangam literature.
 The most important of these 18 poems is Tirukkural written by the great Tamil poet and philosopher Thiruvalluvar.
 It is also considered to be the Biblical or fifth Veda of Tamil literature.

 -Etuttauke (Ashta Collection) is a collection of eight texts of the third Sangam.
 These eight texts are: Nanninai, Kurunthokai, Enkurunur, Paditrappattu, Paripadal, Kalithouke, Ahananaru and Purunanaru.